-Change management is a discipline that guides how we prepare, equip and support your employees through the adoption and implementation of change to accelerate your success.
-We understand that both changes and individuals are unique and there are effective ways a change practitioner can take to influence the transition.
-Change practitioners can provide a structured approach and according to Best Practices research from Prosci the fair or excellent adoption of a structured change management approach can result in a three-fold or six-fold increase in project success rate, enabling the entire organisation to accelerate its pace of change.
-Are you responsible for managing change on a specific project or building change management competency within your organisation.
-Our three day Prosci Certified Change Management Practitioner course provides participants with a methodology and toolkit for managing change in their organisations.
+Change management is a discipline that guides how to prepare, equip and support your team through the adoption and implementation of change.
+We understand that both, change projects and individuals adopting the change are unique, but what are the techniques a change practitioner can take to influence the transition?
+Change leaders and practitioners can provide a structured approach and, according to Best Practices research from Prosci, the fair or excellent adoption of a structured change management approach can result in a three-fold or six-fold increase in project success rate, enabling the entire organisation to accelerate its pace of change.

-Below are 5 tips to consider when implementing change, and which will help you begin taking change management to the next level within your organisation:
+What should you consider before starting a new change project?
+Below are 5 tips to consider when implementing change, which will help you begin taking change management to the next level within your organisation:

 Continuous coaching is crucial when encouraging the success of change within your organisation.
 As a change practitioner, we particularly need to encourage and coach line managers in their pivotal role in effective change.
 Line Managers have a crucial role in effective change adoption and only 34% of organisations adequately prepare them for this.
 Upskilling a line manager with the Prosci ADKAR Model provides a practical coaching tool to help them successfully transform the mindset and ways of working of their team members.

 Although face-to-face is the most effective form of communication with teams and leaders, a mix of adult learning styles often needs to be deployed to enable a person to truly internalise the changes they need to make to their day to day work caused by the introduction of a change.
 Providing opportunities for self study, both in reading materials and through e-learning, especially when combined with coaching and effective communications and training, can help employees gain a deeper insight of why and how they need to change.